Residence Life Office

 On-Campus Graduate Housing

-Wheelock offers on-campus housing for graduate students in Colchester House, located in Brookline.
-All students interested in living on campus must submit an Application for On-Campus Housing with a $100.00 deposit.
-Rooms in the graduate residence hall are awarded on a lottery-based system, which is conducted during the month of May.
+Wheelock offers on-campus housing for graduate students in Riverway House.
+All students interested in living on campus must submit an Application for On-Campus Housing with a $200.00 deposit.
+Rooms on the graduate housing floor are awarded on a lottery-based system, which is conducted during the month of May.
 Students will be notified by June 1, if they are selected as part of the lottery process.
-Download a copy of the Application for Graduate Student Housing.
-(Please note that housing dates and fees are subject to change with each academic year.)

 The Fenway/Kenmore Area of Boston

 Before beginning your housing search, it helps to understand the area.
 Wheelock is located in the Fenway/Kenmore section of Boston.
 More specifically, the school is in the Longwood Medical Area, also known as the Hospital District.
 Many students live in either this immediate area, downtown Boston, or in the neighborhoods of Brighton and Allston.
+Visit the City of Boston Moving in Boston website for helpful tips.
 Other large student communities exist in the neighboring towns of Brookline, Cambridge, and Somerville.

 The most popular form of public transportation in the Boston area is the subway, known as the T. Wheelock is located on the Green Line, D train, between the Fenway and Longwood stops.